- What are the medications for the treatment of erectile dysfunction / treatment of ED?

 Will one get used / addicted to viagra?

-No. Viagra will not cause any form of dependence or addiction.
+No. Viagra as an erection pill will not cause any form of dependence or addiction.

 b.
 Levitra (vardenafil HCl):

 LEVITRA ( vardenafil HCl ) is an FDA-approved oral prescription medication for the treatment of erectile dysfunction (ED) in men.
 It belongs to a class of drugs called “PDE5 inhibitors”, as does Viagra.
 It works by increasing blood flow to the penis to help improve erectile function.